 Space Whale Aesop: Don't be reckless or put yourself into dangerous situations or you might have your body parts used to heal your sick friends.

 Steam Never Dies: Not on Sodor, at any rate.
-Due to the degree of operating independance given to the North Western Railway under British Rail the mass-dieselization order did not apply, and since the railway is still turning a decent profit after Privatisation the Fat Controller sees no reason to change things - especially given the years of hard work the engines have all put in.
+Due to the degree of operating independence given to the North Western Railway under British Rail the mass-dieselization order did not apply, and since the railway is still turning a decent profit after Privatization the Fat Controller sees no reason to change things - especially given the years of hard work the engines have all put in.

 Take That: In one story, Thomas refers to Percy as a "green caterpillar with red stripes".
 This was the exact wording that the Reverend used when he reacted poorly to earlier illustrations of Percy by Reginald Dalby.
 Dalby didn't take it too well.

 Twin Switch: Donald and Douglas in The Missing Coach, Bill and Ben in The Diseasel.

 Unusually Uninteresting Sight: Many people's reactions to engines causing destruction and havoc are extremely tranquil.
 Take this underwhelming reaction from a barber after Duck crashes into his shop: